confidential-containers/trustee/kbs/docs/cluster.md

 docker-compose up -d
 ```

-Note that by defaultthe KBS cluster blocks sample evidence.
+Note that by default the KBS cluster blocks sample evidence.
 If you are testing with sample evidence you will need to
 set a more permissive resource policy.